treeverse/lakeFS/docs/understand/sizing-guide.md

 A local cache of at least 512 MiB should be provided.
-For large installations (managing >100 concurrently active branches, with >100M objects per commit), we recommend allocating at least 10 GiB - since it's a caching layer over a relatively slow storage (the object store), see [Important metrics](#important-metrics) below to understand how to size this: it should be big enough to hold all commit metadata for actively referenced commits.
+For large installations (managing >100 concurrently active branches, with >100M objects per commit), we recommend allocating at least 10 GiB - since it's a caching layer over a relatively slow storage (the object store), see [Important metrics](#important-metrics){: .button-clickable} below to understand how to size this: it should be big enough to hold all commit metadata for actively referenced commits.

 ### PostgreSQL database